Knowledge Hub: For Movement Partners

 Upcoming Training(s):

 • Headwaters: Facilitation For Freedom Fundamentals Training: Their flagship 3-hour online Facilitate for Freedom Fundamentals Training lays the groundwork for anyone interested in anti-oppression facilitation.
-Registration for Fall is now open with training on September 18, 27 and 28 at 12 pm EDT.
-Learn more and register here
+Our next round of trainings will take place in the Fall.
+Sign up for our newsletter below to know when the next round opens.
+Learn more by signing up for their newsletter here.

 re:power